routegy/routegy-docs/app/docs/how-to/capture-rating-review-feedback.md

 # Capture rating & review feedback

-The goal of this document is to cover how to create [patterns](/reference/patterns/) that capture feedback with a rating & review prompt.
-These are meant to gain insight with a fixed size scoring mechanism and optionally an additional free-form input to capture personalized feedback.
+This how-to covers how to create [patterns](/reference/patterns/) that capture feedback with various rating and review prompts.

-## Prerequisites
+## Prerequisite

-Before starting, you should familiarize yourself with the [How to: Create new patterns](/how-to/create-new-patterns/) document.
-Only once you've read that and are confident in creating new patterns in the Admin web app, should you continue.
+You should be familiar with [creating new patterns](/how-to/create-new-patterns/).

-## Star ratings
+## Star rating example

-This pattern snippet would capture a 1 to 5 rating using a star rating component.
+This pattern captures a rating value between one (worst) and five (best) using a star rating component.

 ```yaml
 product_rating: